Cyber Monday

 Cyber Monday has become the online equivalent to Black Friday and offers a way for smaller retail websites to compete with larger chains.
 Since its inception, it has become an international marketing term used by online retailers around the world.

+The shopping event, which originated in 1950 with retail stores lowering prices and extending hours, evolved into a global online phenomenon in 2000, boasting one of the highest worldwide sales, and subsequently inspired the creation of Cyber Monday in 2005.
 According to the Shop.org/Bizrate Research 2005 eHoliday Mood Study, "77 percent of online retailers said that their sales increased substantially on the Monday after Thanksgiving, a trend that is driving serious online discounts and promotions on Cyber Monday this year (2005)".

 In 2017, Cyber Monday online sales grew to a record of $6.59 billion, compared with $2.98 billion in 2015, and $2.65 billion in 2014.
 However, the average order value was $128, down slightly from 2014's $160.
-The Cyber Monday on November 30, 2020 was the biggest online shopping day in U.S. history with a total of $10.7 billion in online spending.
+The Cyber Monday on November 30, 2020, (the first during the COVID-19 pandemic) was the biggest online shopping day in US history with a total of $10.7 billion in online spending.